DCM3103 MONEY AND BANKING

 Set – 1

 Q1.
-Explain the meaning of the statement ‘Money is what money does’ and describe the importance of money in modern societies.
+Explain the meaning of the statement ‘Money is what money does’ and describe the primary functions of money.
 4+6

 Ans 1.